Diversity Celebration Series - Hispanic Heritage Month: Protecting Civil Rights and Wellbeing by Building Identity

-Stay tuned for updates to this event due to campus-wide COVID-19 precautions: CHSHS welcomes Dr. José Angel Gutiérrez, one of the founders of La Raza Unida Party, and Eduardo Chávez, grandson of César Chávez and filmmaker of "Hailing César" to delve into César Chávez's legacy and modern civic engagement.
+CHSHS is proud to welcome Dr. José Angel Gutiérrez, one of the founders of La Raza Unida Party, and Eduardo Chávez, grandson of César Chávez and filmmaker of "Hailing César" to delve into César Chávez's legacy and modern civic engagement.

 José Angel Gutiérrez, Emeritus, PhD, JD, is considered one of the Four Horsemen of the Chicano Movement, alongside Cesar Chavez, Rodolfo “Corky” Gonzales, and Reies Lopez Tijerina.
 Dr. Gutierrez helped found La Raza Unida Party in the early 1970’s to bolster Mexican American representation in government and encourage Mexican Americans to register to vote.

 He is a Professor Emeritus of Political Science and founder of the Center for Mexican American Studies at the University of Texas-Arlington.
 He has been an elected and appointed public official in Texas and Oregon.
 During the administration of Mexican President Luis Echevarria Alvarez, he founded the Becas Para Aztlan program and Mexico Hoy seminars with the Colegio de Mexico.
 He is featured in several video documentaries: Willie Velasquez (2018); Latino Americans (2013), SCHOOL: The Story of American Education, Episode Three, (2000); and.
 CHICANO!
 A History of the Mexican American Civil Rights Movement (1996).
 He has received many professional honors including the 2018 National Hispanic Hero Award from the United States Hispanic Leadership Institute.